Ham and Potato Soup is made in one pot on the stovetop. It’s thick, hearty, comforting, and the perfect way to use any leftover holiday ham.

 How To Make Ham And Potato Soup

-2. Sauté Veggies: In the same pot, add more oil and cook onion, carrot, and celery until the onion is clear.
-Add garlic and cook for another minute.
+2. Sauté Veggies: In the pot, add more oil and cook veggies.
+Add garlic and cook.

-3. Make Soup Thick: Add butter, let it melt, then mix in flour.
-Add thyme, oregano, cayenne (optional), salt, and pepper.
-Gradually pour in milk and chicken stock, stirring until the soup starts to thicken.
+3. Make Soup Thick: Add butter, then stir in flour.
+Mix in sesonings.
+Gradually pour in milk and stock, stirring until thickened.

-5. Finish with Ham and Corn: Add the cooked ham and corn to the pot.
-Heat it all up.
+5. Finish with Ham and Corn: Stir in the cooked ham and corn, heating through.

-6. Add Cheese: Lower the heat and mix in the cheese until it melts.
+6. Add Cheese: Lower the heat and mix in cheese until melted.

-7. Serve: Taste and adjust seasonings if needed.
-Serve hot with a sprinkle of fresh thyme or parsley on top.
+7. Serve: Taste and adjust seasonings.
+Serve hot, garnished with thyme or parsley.

 To make ham broth, put a ham bone in a pot with 7-8 cups of water, 2-3 carrots, 1 celery stalk, and 2-3 garlic cloves.
 Add fresh or dried thyme.
 Boil, then simmer for 1 hour or slow cook for 6-8 hours.
 Strain out the solids, and the broth is ready to use or freeze.